 EEH may use a flexible evaluation platform for missed applications that utilizes multiple demographic, behavioral and financial variables to perform a comprehensive financial review and determine financial assistance and discount eligibility in lieu of patient-provided data.
-Several data sources are used Including historical data, census data and credit report data.
+Several data sources are used including historical data, census data and credit report data.
 Results are delivered in a timely, efficient manner, enabling the hospital to extend appropriate discounts and maintain documentation for auditing.
 There is no credit report impact.
 Using such technology allows EEH to review as many patients as possible for financial assistance, in keeping with the Affordable Care Act.
-In the event EEH presumptively determines a patient qualifies for less than financial assistance for the full amount, it will give the patient an opportunity to demonstrate that he or she qualifies for more assistance based on the methodology described above and about how he or she may apply for more assistance under this Policy.
+In the event EEH presumptively determines a patient qualifies for less than financial assistance for the full amount, it will give the patient an opportunity to demonstrate that he or she qualifies for more assistance by notifying the patient that he or she has been presumptively determined to be eligible for financial assistance based on the methodology described above and about how he or she may apply for more assistance under this Policy.